Learning a convex cost-to-go for single step model predictive control: Problem formulation

 \subsection{Learning feasibility}

-In the above, a tacit assumption is that the state constraint set $\mathcal{X}_1$ corresponds to the set of feasible states of the problem.
-If this is so then one can simply sample points in $\mathcal{X}_1$ to train the network.
-However, in general, this is not the case, as there may exist initial conditions that are infeasible only for a problem with sufficiently long horizon.
-As the feasible region is convex we propose to find a separate convex approximator to learn a penalty term that describes the feasible region.
+{In the section above, a tacit assumption is that any $x_1$ in the state constraint set $\mathcal{X}_1$, see \eqref{eq: constraint sets}, is feasible for \eqref{cnv-cost-eqnms-mpc}.
+If so then one can simply sample points in $\mathcal{X}_1$ to train the network.
+This is not necessarily true due to the system dynamics and other inequality constraints.} To address this, we propose to find a separate convex approximator to learn a penalty term that describes the feasible region.
+This will ensure feasibility.

-For simplicity of notation consider a nominal MPC problem with bound constraints on $x$.
-This can be reformulated as the soft-constrained problem:
+To learn feasibility we assume that a soft-constrained problem is used to generate the training data.
+This makes it possible to generate points that are outside the feasible space of the original MPC problem, such that the behaviour for these regions also can be learned and penalized in our one-step approach.
+For example, a nominal MPC problem with box constraints on $x$, can be reformulated as:

 where $\eta^u_k$ and $\eta^l_k$ are slack variables, $\mu$ is a penalty parameter and $\mathcal{V}_{N,\mu}(\hat{x},\mu)$ is the optimal value function.
-As an exact penalty is used the optimum of \eqref{eqn penal-mpc} is equivalent to that of \eqref{eqn standard-mpc} if $\mu>\mu^*$ where $\mu^*$ is the largest Lagrange multiplier arising from the bound constraints of \eqref{eqn standard-mpc}.
+As an exact penalty is used the optimum of \eqref{cnv-cost-eqnpenal-mpc} is equivalent to that of \eqref{cnv-cost-eqnstandard-mpc} if $\mu>\mu^*$ where $\mu^*$ is the largest Lagrange multiplier arising from the bound constraints of \eqref{cnv-cost-eqnstandard-mpc} \citep{Nocedal2006}.

 The cost-to-go, $\mathcal{V}_{N-1,\mu}$ may be decomposed as: